 Returning Home

 For those on an M1 Visa, you have 30 days to depart after the end of your studies.
 After 30 days, your visa will no longer be valid.
-If you stay past the time allotted, you could get into trouble.
+If you stay past the time allotted, you would be considered “out of status” and would technically be in the country illegally.